MinimumViablePerson/mws-restaurant-stage-1/README.md

 ## Auditing

-Please audit this site using the `audit` tab on Chrome's DevTools to avoid having extensions interefere with the tests.
+Please audit this site using the `audit` tab on Chrome's DevTools in `Incognito` mode to avoid having extensions interefere with the tests.